sajagana/WIKI_page_test_repo/CCNA Notes - May 16.md

    ```
    You will see `switchport port-security mac-address sticky` followed by the learned MAC addresses.

-By following these steps, you should be able to configure and verify port security on a Cisco switch.
-It's important to remember that if a port is configured to shut down on violation (the default), it will go into the error-disabled state if a violation occurs, and you will need to manually re-enable it unless you have configured automatic recovery.
-Always document the configured MAC addresses and understand the implications of each violation mode for your network security policy.

 ------------

-Configure and verify an Open Wireless Network on a Cisco device?

-Configuring an open wireless network on a Cisco wireless device typically involves setting up an SSID (Service Set Identifier) without any encryption or authentication.
-This setup allows any wireless client to connect to the network without a password.
-Below are the steps to configure and verify an open wireless network on a Cisco wireless access point or controller:

 ### Configure an Open Wireless Network (Cisco Access Point)